 ER: I think that in just a few years we have been forcibly “educated” by the technology industry, which does not mean that we are digitally literate.
 We have suffered a digital transformation, passing from the ergonomic mouse and graphical interfaces to managing our lives through multiple touch screens.

 I think that one of the errors about digital literacy is to think that free internet access around the world is a moral obligation.
 Digital literacy brings extraordinary knowledge – there is no doubt about it – but it also creates an economic virus that mainly favors the more developed countries.

 Projects such as the social network Free Basics, which give free coverage to some internet content in the process of “developing” countries, remind me of the first evangelical explorers, who, using the excuse of bringing civilization to indigenous peoples, ended up transforming their culture, knowledge, environment and the way of a cyclical, balanced and sustainable living.
-Because technology tends to develop by its own principles and laws, which, paradoxically, have a very different growth patterns of the way human beings grow.
+Because technology tends to develop by its own principles and laws, which, paradoxically, have a very different growth pattern of the way human beings grow.

 TA: You research the progress in technology and your project “12 meters of landscape” is a part of it.
 What did you discover through this project?

 ER: I think the conflict itself is the benefit: being born and growing as an analog person absorbed by a digital environment.
-I also believe that my geographical context has much to do with the conflict: to be born and to live in Spain, which has a series of deep-rooted traditions with a cultural structure that is struggling to assimilate the change, and a way of life so close to the physical, to body contact, to human relations… the truth is that I prefer continue living this conflict…
+I also believe that my geographical context has much to do with the conflict: to be born and to live in Spain, which has a series of deep-rooted traditions with a cultural structure that is struggling to assimilate the change, and a way of life so close to the physical, to body contact, to human relations… the truth is that I prefer to continue living this conflict…

-Thank You Inna Barak and Marián Paynter for assisting us with the translation.
+* Thank you Inna Barak and Marián Paynter for assisting us with the translation.